Pork Sinigang (Sinigang na Baboy)

 How do I store leftover Sinigang?

 Leftovers can be stored in an airtight container in the refrigerator for up to 2-3 days.
-Anything past a few days will cause it to spoil as the high acidity of the soup can begin to degrade the pork and veggies.
+Anything longer than a few days will cause it to spoil as the high acidity of the soup begins to degrade the pork and veggies.

-To reheat, you can simply heat the sinigang in the microwave or over stovetop until the soup is hot and returns to liquid state and the pork is fully warmed-through.
+To reheat, you can simply warm the sinigang in the microwave or over stovetop until the soup is hot and returns to liquid state and the pork is fully warmed-through.

 Looking for more delicious comfort foods?
 Here’s a few that you might enjoy: